madnanrizqu/cs681-assignment-2/README.md

 # Description

-This repo is about exploring vectorization effects on text classification machine learning task
+This repo is about exploring vectorization effects on text classification using artificial neural networks

 ## How to run